analystparth/Banking_Domain_Analysis/README.md

 **Key Insights**

-1.The three top spending areas include paying bills, buying groceries, and electronics.
+1. The three top spending areas include paying bills, buying groceries, and electronics.

-2.Mumbai is the city where customers use the credit card the most with Delhi NCR and Bangalore are the next two big cities.
+2. Mumbai is the city where customers use the credit card the most with Delhi NCR and Bangalore are the next two big cities.

-3.Credit card is mostly used as a payment type
+3. Credit card is mostly used as a payment type

-4.Salaried IT professionals have the most Average income Utilization %, salaried other employees and freelancers come next.
+4. Salaried IT professionals have the most Average income Utilization %, salaried other employees and freelancers come next.

-5.25-34 and 35-45 These two age groups people have the most spending habits as their average income utilization % is more than the rest.
+5. 25-34 and 35-45 These two age groups people have the most spending habits as their average income utilization % is more than the rest.

-6.Married persons spend the most as compared to the single
+6. Married persons spend the most as compared to the single

-7.Males are using the credit cards more than the female
+7. Males are using the credit cards more than the female

 **Recommendations**

-1.For the age group of 25-34 and 35-45 credit cards with low or no annual fees are recommended as they are the most spendthrifts and the use of credit cards is more among them.
+1. For the age group of 25-34 and 35-45 credit cards with low or no annual fees are recommended as they are the most spendthrifts and the use of credit cards is more among them.

-2.Bonus points add up and cashback are the two main features the credit must have.
+2. Bonus points add up and cashback are the two main features the credit must have.

-3.As Bills, groceries and electronics are the best utilization points through credit cards cashback is required for that, and retail chains must have special promotions and discounts for the cardholders
+3. As Bills, groceries and electronics are the best utilization points through credit cards cashback is required for that, and retail chains must have special promotions and discounts for the cardholders

-4.It professionals and Freelancers are the two key stakeholders for credit cards so buying IT-related products should provide offers and free lounge, offers on flight tickets are some important key points to take care.
+4. IT Professionals and Freelancers are the two key stakeholders for credit cards so buying IT-related products should provide offers and free lounge, offers on flight tickets are some important key points to take care of.

-5.Advance fraud detection, transaction alert messages, and customer support are the key features required a first and priority basis
+5. Advance fraud detection, transaction alert messages, and customer support are the key features required a first and priority basis

-6.Integration of UPI with credit card is a new feature that must be added with the new credit card for easy transactions.
+6. Integration of UPI with credit cards is a new feature that must be added with the new credit card for easy transactions.

-**power BI fundamentals**
+**Power BI Fundamentals**

 1. data cleaning and schema modeling